 The Interservice Physician Assistant Program mission is to educate and train physician assistants for the uniformed services.
-The 29-month program is open to enlisted, officers and U.S. Air Force Academy and Reserve Officer Training Corps cadets.
+The 29-month program is open to active-duty Airmen, enlisted and officers, and U.S. Air Force Academy and Reserve Officer Training Corps cadets.

 The military services combined their various physician assistant programs to form the IPAP in 1996 at the Army Medical Department Center and School on Fort Sam Houston.
 The program includes 16 months of academic training followed by 13 months of clinical rotations at a military medical facility.
 Graduates of the program also earn a Master of Physician Assistant Studies degree from their affiliated university.

-Additional information about eligibility criteria, process and other specifics can be found on the Air Force Medical Service Knowledge Exchange, which requires a Common Access Card to log in.
-Applicants may also view the IPAP webcasts on the AFPC YouTube page that answer frequently asked questions, hosted by AFPC's Biomedical Sciences Corps Branch staff, along with IPAP Senior Service representatives.
+Additional information about eligibility criteria, process, video instructions and other specifics can be found on the Air Force Medical Service Knowledge Exchange, which requires a Common Access Card to log in.
+Applicants may also view the IPAP webcasts on AFPC’s YouTube page that answer frequently asked questions, hosted by AFPC's Biomedical Sciences Corps Branch staff, along with IPAP Senior Service representatives.

 The Air Force’s Personnel Center will process the applications from active-duty enlisted Airman for the Nurse Enlisted and Direct Enlisted Commissioning Programs.
 Selection boards are typically held annually in April.

 NECP offers the opportunity to earn a baccalaureate degree in nursing at a college or university with an Air Force Reserve Officer Training Corps detachment or a college or university with a "cross-town agreement."
 Applicants are required to attend school year-round in a resident-based program for up to 24 consecutive calendar months, to include summer sessions.
 Airmen selected by the NECP board will start school the fall after the selection board meets.